 The city denied responsibility for the victim’s serious injuries, despite the fact that the Animal Control Officer failed to follow the guidelines associated with the city’s “Dangerous Dog” ordinance.
 The officer later admitted that if the owners of a “Dangerous Dog” violate the terms of the restrictions, then that dog should be “immediately picked up.”

-The case was eventually tried before a 12-person jury in King County Superior Court and the jury awarded the plaintiff $435,000 for her injuries, medical bills, lost wages, and other non-economic damages.
+The dog bite lawyers at Davis Law Group in Seattle tried the case before a 12-person jury in King County Superior Court and the jury awarded the plaintiff a $435,000 verdict for her injuries, medical bills, lost wages, and other non-economic damages.